 Another potential treatment option is to address each of the andropause symptoms individually with diet, lifestyle changes, and natural supplements.
 For instance, the symptom of osteoporosis can be helped with increasing calcium and vitamin D intake.
 The decrease in libido can be addressed by the use of sexual herbs or products such as Passion Rx.
 The decrease in muscle mass can be helped by the use of creatine.
 Low energy can be helped by doing yoga on a regular basis.
 Low mood and cognitive decline can be helped by the use of Mind Power Rx, St. John's wort, or SAM-e supplements.
 It is preferable to not mix these supplements together until you have a clear understanding how each of them makes you feel.

 I have read with great interest your Online articles on dozens of subjects and supplements - and have increased my overall health as a result.
-For which I thank you!
-But I am 69, and suffer from the andropause dysfunction syndrome.
+I am 69 and suffer from the andropause dysfunction syndrome.
 Sigh.
 As in - loss of libido and erections that are so weak that I hesitate to mention them even in this e-mail! (grin).
 After consultations with several doctors - most of whom have NO knowledge of natural substances and nutrition - I began taking low-dose Arimidex, an average of a half-mg twice a week.
 This initially seemed to overcome my saliva-tested estrogen excess - but it did little to boost the libido or erection function.
 Then - after buying and reading Natural Sex Boosters - I went through a long list of herbals, to little avail.
 Despite your warnings, I finally went to Vitamin Shoppe and got some 5mg tablets of DHEA.
 One in the morning, and suddenly there were feelings that I'd not had in decades!
 But still nothing that satisfied me.
 Then, I upped the dose to about 7mg - and the difference was, uh, "uplifting."
 It would seem to me that the combination of DHEA and Arimidex has a good balancing effect on my body - but I would like some input from you and your research staff, please.
 Does this combination work for other people?
 Logic would dictate that the Arimidex would keep the DHEA from aromatizing to estradiol - and thus boost the testosterone.
 I surely hope there are good tests on this combination!
-Please?!?
 When I read in two Online research postings that DHEA elevates estrogen in elderly males (me) while NOT increasing testosterone, well, I got rather upset.
 Obviously, DHEA by itself is a no-no for me.
 But, sir, with the Arimidex (which I buy at steep discount) there is a balance.
 All I can say is that, with about 7mg of DHEA five days a week (off two) and a half-mg dose of Arimidex twice a week - I get erections that I've only dreamed about for many, many years.
 Makes an ole chap with andropause feel SO much better!

 I am male 50 years old.
 My doctor has diagnosed me